 - IP66 waterproof

 The KINGCO model fulfills the primary requirement for capturing impressive wildlife events by delivering 24MP photographs and 1080p videos.
-With a variety of options, including the Burst Mode and Time Lapse, it gives you more opportunities to capture unique shots.
+With a variety of options, including Burst Mode and Time Lapse, it gives you more opportunities to capture unique shots.

 If you utilize the Burst Mode function, it will snap multiple pictures before resetting.
 As a consequence of this, you’ll have more movements, postures, angles, and fascinating events to add to your collection.